What does the law say about disclosing criminal records when applying for jobs?

 Criminal record declaration form template – ROA (37 KB)

 If you are recruiting for positions which are exempt from the ROA, you are entitled to ask for details of any convictions, cautions, final warnings and reprimands which are not protected (i.e. eligible for filtering).
 You are entitled to take this information into account when deciding on the individual’s suitability for the role applied for.
-For a full list of exempt posts, please see here.
+For a full list of exempt posts which are subject to enhanced checks, please see here.
+For a list of exempt posts subject to standard checks, please see here.
 If you are recruiting for a job that is exempt, you should use this wording on this sample criminal record declaration form.

 Criminal record declaration form template – exempt positions (37 KB)